xychen2001/d7024e-distributed-systems-team8/README.md

   ```sh
   go mod vendor
   ```
-- Github Co-pilot is very good at generating logging statement.
+- Install and use Github Co-pilot!
+It is very good at generating logging statement.